d-protsenko/tutorials/quickstart/how_to_start.md

 }
 ```

-Note that while we don't set anything to the `response` object, we still need to send some kind of the response to the user, otherwise he`ll receive `500 Internal Server Error`.
+Note that while we don't set anything to the `response` object, we still need to send some kind of the response to the user, otherwise he'll receive `500 Internal Server Error`.

 #### remove-item feature
 To remove any existing item from the storage, we'll create `remove-item` feature.
 Just like `get` handler, `remove` handler too may throw `ItemNotFoundException`, so we'll handle it accordingly.